 - Timber rattlesnakes are considered to be excellent climbers.
 One of the most interesting facts is that they have been found in trees up to some 80 feet high.

 - The timber rattlesnake was designated as the state reptile of West Virginia in 2008.
 It was also a potent symbol of the early American settlers and revolutionaries.

 The scientific name of the timber rattlesnake is Crotalus horridus.
 Crotalus derives from the Greek word krotalon, which means rattle.
 This genus includes most of the world’s known rattlesnakes, including the western diamondback and the sidewinder.
-The species name horridus means shaggy, bristling, horrid, or fearful.
-They are a member of the viper family.
+The specific name horridus means shaggy, bristling, horrid, or fearful.
+They are a member of the Viperidae family in the Crotalinae subfamily.

 According to the IUCN Red List, the timber rattlesnake is a species of least concern.
 General population estimates are not available, but numbers appear to be decreasing throughout most of their natural range.
 These snakes often fall victim to habitat loss and road accidents.
 Their natural swamp and wetland habitats are some of the most at-risk locations around the country.

 The timber rattlesnake can be distinguished from other members of its genus by the dark vertical zig-zag bands (usually containing black or dark brown colors) set against the otherwise gray, brown, or almost pinkish body.
 There is also an orange or yellow stripe running straight down the back and along the head.
 Several different color morphs are recognized, including a black color morph and a yellow color morph.

 The scales along the back are heavily keeled.
 This means they are extremely rough to the touch and stand out slightly from the skin.
 The rattle at the end of the tail, which is actually composed of five or six “buttons” made from keratin (the same substance as hair and fingernails), makes a familiar warning sound when it’s shaken to send an ominous signal to potential predators and threats.